 Cotter's Bay - A broad, deep bay off the Odane Ocean.
 The bay gave rise to Harborhead.
 The bay is protected by a pair of massive stone jetties that must have been made by magic.
-Atop the northern jetty is a hundred foot tall statue of a robed woman of middle age, made of the same stone as the jetty.
+Atop the northern jetty is a hundred-foot-tall statue of a robed woman of middle age, made of the same stone as the jetty.
 The southern jetty supports a similarly sized tower of stone, though the tower's doors and windows are merely facades - it is also a statue.

-Courad-Del-Tarron - This black stone keep rises up out of the fine dust of the Oujang Desert at the base of Mount Hesperon.
+Courad-Del-Tarron - This black basalt keep rises up out of the fine dust of the Oujang Desert at the base of Mount Hesperon.
+The keep is maintained by giants in menacing black iron armor, and from inside can be heard the baying of desert dogs.
 Rumors and legends say that the master of the castle is a beautiful, pale man with pointed ears and teeth that is the father of all the jackals, dingoes, coyotes and dogs in the desert.